What to expect in a Criminal Trial Procedure

 The beginning of the process is the preliminary hearing.
 During this step, the Court evaluates whether there is sufficient evidence to begin a trial for the case.
 The prosecutor’s role is to present substantial evidence against the accused.
 Witnesses of the crime are sometimes called to court as their testimony is considered a valid form of evidence.
-If sufficient evidence is not found, the charge is dismissed.
-If sufficient evidence is found and the accused pleads “not guilty,” a trial date is set.
+If evidence is not found then there will be no trial, if it is and the charge pleads not guilty there will be one.

 Being a witness at a trial may be challenging.
 To make the process less difficult, the Court may provide the victim of the crime with the option of giving testimony using testimonial aids.
 The victim may:

 · Testify through a closed-circuit television so that the victim is outside the courtroom;

 · Testify from behind a screen or other device so that the victim cannot see the accused; or